 Sydney is home to Australia’s most high-flying education institutions.
 The oldest university in Australia, University of Sydney is among the institutions in the city.
 Others include Australian catholic university and University of New South Wales.

-Request Information Part time Master's Programs in Information Management in Sydney in Australia 2018
+Request Information Part time Master Degrees in Information Management in New South Wales in Australia 2018

 The Master of Digital Information Management is part of an articulated program designed to produce information professionals able to create and manage information which is increasingly in digital formats.
 It also examines strategies and practices for the delivery of knowledge services for both organisations and communities in the 21st century. [+]